-No two properties are the same and no two owners are the same.
+No two development sites are the same and no two owners are the same.
 When it comes to selling your precious asset, whether it be an infill development site or broad acreage, we understand that each situation is UNIQUE.
 We will listen to your wants and needs and work with you to tailor a program that will help you achieve the best possible outcome in your preferred timeline.
 With over 40 years experience in the property industry and dealing with a wide range of developers and investors over this time, we have honed our skills and have the knowledge to help you through this very important process.

 - Contact us by phone or email and we’ll set up a confidential, obligation-free chat with one of our team members.

 - Depending on the outcome of the discussion, we will suggest an action plan.
 This may include further research and appointments in order to achieve your goal.

 - If you’re in agreement with our suggestions we’ll then swing the plan into action – again this could be straight away or may be in the coming months or even years depending on your situation.

 There are quite a number of factors that affect the price of you property.
 These would include size, location, aspect, zoning, construction access, services, planning overlays, inundation, contamination, competition, financial and current market conditions just to mention a few.
 It’s not a simple process – and that’s why we’re here.

 That will be up to you and what you’re trying to achieve, however, from our experience the earlier we can meet and discuss the various options, the better you’ll be prepared – whether that be now or sometime down the track.

 UGZ stands for ‘Urban Growth Zone’.
 It refers to land that has been identified by the State Government for future urban development within Melbourne’s designated growth areas.